 What Are the Tax Implications of Hiring Staff On-Reserve?

 If you have incorporated your business, but your employees are First Nations people working on reserve, you won’t have to remit certain payroll deductions to the government.
 Businesses can use CRA’s TD1 form to see if their employees are exempt from payroll deductions.

 There are quite a few grants available to Aboriginal people starting businesses and you may be eligible for some of them.
-Remember that grants are considered income by Canada Revenue Agency, therefore they must be declared and taxed accordingly.
+Remember that grants are considered income by CRA; therefore, they must be declared and taxed accordingly.
 It is important to know that tax implications can vary so make sure you consult an accounting professional.

 If, for example, you receive a grant for spurring economic development so you can hire two youths from your reserve to work for your business, you still have to report that grant as income and pay tax on it.
 However, you can also claim a wage expense against it, therefore decreasing what you pay in taxes.

 Small business deductions are business-related expenses that you can claim against the revenue earned to reduce the taxes you pay (whether you’re a sole proprietor or corporation).

 Any business owner can reduce their tax paid by claiming deductions, including travel costs, meals with clients, and advertising fees.
 You can also claim the costs related to your home office space, including a portion of the utilities.
 Keeping track of all of your expenses from the beginning will help to avoid headaches come tax time.